 - Recipes- This chocolate sauce recipe works great for recipes with chocolate syrup.

-- Water - this is the liquid base for your sauce and can easily be replaced with milk if you want a richer syrup.
+- Water is the liquid base for your sauce and can easily be replaced with milk if you want a richer syrup.

 - Sugar - this recipe calls for white granulated sugar, although powdered sugar would work as well.
 For a slightly more complex flavor you could try adding half white sugar and half brown sugar.